DelazJ/QGIS-Documentation/docs/training_manual/create_vector_data/actions.rst

 Now that you've done all kinds of vector data creation, you will learn how to analyze the data to solve problems.
 That is the topic of the next module.

-..
-Substitutions definitions - AVOID EDITING PAST THIS LINE This will be automatically updated by the find_set_subst.py script.
-   If you need to create a new substitution manually, please add it also to the substitutions.txt file in the source folder.

-.. |actionRun| image:: /static/common/mAction.png
-   :width: 1.5em
-.. |symbologyAdd| image:: /static/common/symbologyAdd.png
-   :width: 1.5em
-.. |symbologyRemove| image:: /static/common/symbologyRemove.png
-   :width: 1.5em